wonarii/CART210-glossary/glossary.md

 [^OxfordHypertext]: Oxford University Press.
 Oxford Advanced Learner’s Dictionary.
 “Hypertext”.
 Accessed January 28, 2024. https://www.oxfordlearnersdictionaries.com/definition/english/hypertext
 [^JSMERP16]: Koskinen, Jussi, Airi Salminen, and Jukka Paakki.
 2004.
 “Hypertext Support for the Information Needs of Software Maintainers.” *Journal of Software Maintenance and Evolution: Research and Practice* 16 (3): 187–215. https://doi.org/10.1002/smr.292.

+## Immersion

+Immersion refers to the state of being deeply engaged or absorbed in an activity or environment to the extent where one loses awareness of the outside world.
+It involves a complete focus on the present moment which often leads to a flow state where time seems to pass quickly.[^frances09immersion]

+The term "Immersive technology" refers to technologies that merge the physical and digital world together.
+Two examples of this would be [AR](./ar.md) and [VR](./vr.md) which engage the user through a screen and the physical world at the same time.[^ryan99immersion]

+Immersion relates equaly to psychology, media studies, and the arts, since it explores how individuals engage with various stimuli and environments.
+It also intersects with theories of attention, consciousness, and presence, offering insights into human experiences and perceptions.[^wolf17immersion]

+[^frances09immersion]: Frances, Dyson.
+2009.
+“Immersion.”
+In Sounding New Media: Immersion and Embodiment in the Arts and Culture, 1st ed., 107–35.
+University of California Press.

+[^ryan99immersion]: Marie-Laure, Ryan.
+1999.
+“Immersion vs. Interactivity: Virtual Reality and Literary Theory.”
+SubStance 28, no. 2.
+110–37.

+[^wolf17immersion]: Wolf, Mark J. P. 2017.
+“Beyond Immersion: Absorption, Saturation, and Overflow in the Building of Imaginary Worlds.”
+In World Building, edited by Marta Boni, 204–14.
+Amsterdam University Press.

 ## Information Architecture